Sonata for Oboe and Piano

 Andrew was recovering in the spinal injuries unit at Stoke Mandeville Hospital at this time, so our daughter, Anna, came with me to the premiere.
 I took the train from Aylesbury (nearest station to the hospital) and met Anna in London, where we took another train to Salisbury.

 We loved the fantastic performance of Andrew's Clarinet Sonata by Angus and Duncan.
 I was very emotional during it, knowing that Andrew couldn't be at this special premiere.
 We recorded it, however, and Andrew listened to it next day in his hospital bed.
 He was delighted!

 After the premiere of the Clarinet Sonata, Duncan, Anna and I went out for a drink together.
-Anna and Duncan had the opportunity to discuss a second performance of Andrew's new Piano Concerto for Duncan with Anna's orchestra, the Central England Ensemble, to take place in June of that year in Coventry Cathedral.
+Anna and Duncan had the opportunity to discuss a second performance of Andrew's new Piano Concerto, written for Duncan with Anna's orchestra, the Central England Ensemble.
+This repeat performance was to take place in June of that year in Coventry Cathedral.

 Then Anna and I stayed in a B&B before catching a train back next morning.
 I treated Anna to a lunch in a posh restaurant at the newly recreated St Pancras station, to thank her for coming with me.

 In March 2022, William Hammond, accompanied by Charles Matthews, came joint second playing the Sonata for Clarinet & Piano in the Andrew Downes Performance Prize competition, at Royal Birmingham Conservatoire.

 Below is Andrew's email exchange with the organiser of the competition, Joe Broughton (Andrew was not well enough by this stage to go out at night, so while he remained at home with his carer, I began to attend the competition on my own, while Anna was one of the judges):